Viparita Karani: Description

 Viparita Karani can be any practice where one is upside down.
 This can include the asanas of shoulder stand (Sarvangasana), headstand (Sirsasana), or handstand (Adho Mukha Vrksasana).
-In the Hatha Yoga Pradipika, as in most classical texts on haṭha yoga, Viparita Karani is listed as a mudra, meaning its purpose is for the directing of energy upwards within the body, using gravity's action on the inverted body, as opposed to asanas which are used in the Hatha Yoga Pradipika to create steadiness.
+In the Hatha Yoga Pradipika, as in most classical texts on haṭha yoga, Viparita Karani is listed as a mudra, meaning its purpose is to direct energy within the body, as opposed to asanas which are used in the Hatha Yoga Pradipika to create steadiness.

 In one popular expression of Viparita Karani as an asana in modern postural yoga, it resembles Salamba Sarvāngāsana (supported shoulder stand) but with extension in the thoracic spine (rather than the cervical spine), elbows on the floor and hands supporting hips or lower back.